HectorFpps/IDEAL-Generate-Select-Validate-Pipeline/README.md

 The goal of this pipeline is to build a **dataset of 5000 3D-printable propeller designs**, where every design carries both its full **geometric description** (17 parameters) and its **simulated performance** — static thrust and torque, thrust-to-weight ratio, and above all **h_max**: the peak height the propeller reaches when spun up to a launch RPM and released into free vertical flight.
 Eleven launch RPMs (1500–6500) are simulated per design, giving a flat, machine-learning-ready table of 55 000 rows.

-Because a simulated number is only worth what its validation says, the pipeline closes the loop physically: **100 designs** are selected to cover the design space, printed in SLS nylon, and measured on a scale and a trifilar pendulum; **30 of them are flown** across the full RPM range on a vertical free-flight launcher that spins each prop to a set rate, releases it, and records its climb.
+Because a simulated number is only worth what its validation says, the pipeline closes the loop physically: **100 designs** are selected to cover the design space, printed in SLS nylon, and measured on a precision scale and a trifilar pendulum (a platform hanging on three strings — the time it takes to oscillate around the vertical axis gives the moment of inertia); **30 of them are flown** across the full RPM range on a vertical free-flight launcher that spins each prop to a set rate, releases it, and records its climb.
 The measured results become a second dataset with the same identifiers, so simulation and reality can be joined row by row.

 Everything is organised as ten Jupyter notebooks forming a strict pipeline (no stage reads the output of a later stage), a single configuration module, and a `utils/` folder holding every input the pipeline *uses* but never *writes* — measured data, launcher test campaigns, the parametric CAD definition and the aerodynamic solvers.
 This repository contains exactly that: **the code and `utils/`**.
 Everything else you will see mentioned in this README (`csv/`, `stl/`, `plots/`, solver caches, the two datasets) is *generated* by running the notebooks.